State Historic Preservation Office

 WHAT IF A BUILDING IS NOT CURRENTLY LISTED IN THE NATIONAL REGISTER?

-Under the federal tax credit program, owners of buildings that are not yet listed in the National Register may use the Historic Preservation Certification Application, Part 1, to request a preliminary determination of significance from the National Park Service.
+Under the federal tax credit program, owners of buildings that are not yet listed in the National Register may use the Historic Preservation Certification Application, Part 1 (dated "Rev. 2014" in the upper right corner) to request a preliminary determination of significance from the National Park Service.
 Such a determination allows the owner to proceed with the rehabilitation while the process of nominating a building or district continues.
 Preliminary determinations, however, are not binding and become final only when the building or district is listed in the National Register.

 For information regarding the relationship between National Register listing and the eligibility of rehab expenses at the state level, please consult the Missouri Department of Economic Development.